Sheltering from bombs, Ukraine’s ‘cellar violinist’ plays on

 “It was another life … a normal life,” she said of the time before the war.
 “I’m an orchestra player.
 I am a teacher in college.
 I have my students, I have friends, I play concerts, I play operas and ballets.
 I play Italian operas in the theater.”

-Describing Ukraine before the war, Lytochenko said: “We had a cultural life in our country, our cities, in spite of the coronavirus.
+Describing Ukraine before the war, Lytovchenko said: “We had a cultural life in our country, our cities, in spite of the coronavirus.
 We were vaccinated.
 It was a normal life. … But now we can’t understand what is happening.”

 Lytovchenko says she hopes that her posts can help raise funds for Kharkiv’s music community.